New York State Income Tax and Other Taxes

 Sales and Other Taxes

-The state imposes a combined motor fuel tax, petroleum testing fee, gasoline sales tax and gas excise tax at a whopping 60.72 cents a gallon.
-The state gas tax alone is 45.6 cents a gallon as of 2019.
+The state imposes a motor fuel tax that includes a motor fuel excise tax, petroleum business tax, and a petroleum testing fee.
+The state gasoline tax is 33.78 cents a gallon as of February 2020; state and federal taxes together are 52.18 cents per gallon.
 The cigarette tax is $4.35 per pack of 20.

 State of New York Tax Rate Summary

 New York continues to have some of the highest tax rates in the country.
-Its standard deductions are less than those at the federal level:
+Its standard deductions are less than those at the federal level.
+New York taxes include:

 - Income tax rates: 4% to 8.82%